A novel approach to the giant component fluctuations: The barely super-critical case

-In this setting we consider the initial configurations with $n$ initial vertices of mass equal to $1/n \epsilon_n$.
+In this setting we consider the initial configurations with $n$ vertices of mass equal to $1/n\epsilon_n$.
 This scaling of mass is motivated by the fact that the early giant component is of size $O(n\epsilon_n)$ (see Section \ref{S:barely supercrit}).
-The random graph evolution is hence slowed down by a factor of $(n \epsilon_n)^2$, so that the barely super-critical phase corresponds to the time window
+The random graph evolution is given by $(\mathcal{G}^{(n)}(t / (n \epsilon_n)^2 ))_{t \ge 0}$, so that the barely super-critical phase corresponds to the time window

 Therefore, the family of simultaneous breadth-first walks which correspond to our setting is